 A note from Cleveland Clinic

 It’s important to remember that schizotypal personality disorder (STPD) is a mental health condition.
-As with all mental health conditions, seeking help as soon as symptoms appear can help decrease the disruptions in a person’s life.
+As with all mental health conditions, seeking help as soon as symptoms appear can help decrease the disruptions in your life.
 Mental health professionals can offer treatment plans that can help manage thoughts and behaviors.

-The family members of people with STPD often experience stress, depression and isolation.
+The family members of people with STPD also experience stress, depression and isolation.
 It’s important to take care of your mental health and seek help if you’re experiencing these symptoms.